Annual Application Deadline: October 1

-This exercise will help you identify the search terms you will use to identify potential mentors.
-Search the RePORTER database of research projects supported by the National Institutes of Health (NIH) at https://projectreporter.nih.gov/reporter.cfm, review peer-reviewed publications indexed by PubMed at https://www.ncbi.nlm.nih.gov/pubmed/, and consult the listing of previous fellows and mentors at https://www.drugabuse.gov/international/fellowships-postdoctoral-training#postdoc_fellow_mentor.
+This exercise will help you identify the search terms you can use to identify potential mentors.
+Search the RePORTER database of research projects supported by the National Institutes of Health (NIH), review peer-reviewed publications indexed by PubMed, consult the Postdoctoral Drug Abuse Research Fellow and Mentor Chart, or contact the NIDA International Program at firstname.lastname@example.org.

 Before contacting a potential mentor, you should:

 - Update your resume or curriculum vitae (CV) to ensure your information is current.

 - Confirm your eligibility for the fellowship by emailing the NIDA International Program at email@example.com.

 - Learn more about the potential mentor you’ve identified, including scientific discipline and specific research interests, by reviewing the potential mentor’s publications, research background, and professional website.